tps242/SoulWorkerHQTranslation/README.md

 Join us on Discord: https://discord.gg/0elCk6HCY5XkLg0t

 What to do?
-Simply replace the Japanese text with English text.
+  - Simply replace the Japanese text with English text.
+  - don't make large commit changes